-- Applicants must complete the online NIMAA application. - Applicants must pay the \$25 application fee.
-Applications will only be considered after the application fee has been processed. - All applicants will have a video interview with a NIMAA representative. - Select applicants will participate in an externship interview. - Admissions decisions will be sent to applicants by email. - Upon admission, prospective students will be required to undergo a background check.
+- Applicants must complete the online NIMAA application. - All applicants will have a phone interview with a NIMAA representative. - Select applicants will participate in an externship interview. - Admissions decisions will be sent to applicants by email. - If admitted, prospective students will be required to undergo a background check.

-- Students who have successfully completed the background check will need to complete additional forms and sign an enrollment agreement with NIMAA. - Prior to the start of the program, students will be provided access to an online course providing orientation to the NIMAA Learning Management System.
+- Admitted students will need to sign an enrollment agreement with NIMAA. - Prior to the start of the program, students will be provided access to an online course providing orientation to the NIMAA Learning Management System.